microsoft/ivy/doc/examples/sht/reference.md

 title: Reference object
 ---

-In this section, we'll introduce the notion of linearizabiliyy as our concurrency semantics, and see how to define a monitor for linearizability.
+In this section, we'll introduce the notion of linearizability as our concurrency semantics, and see how to define a monitor for linearizability.
 We'll call this monitor the *reference object*.